conductor-oss/conductor/docs/docs/technicaldetails.md

 ### Cassandra Persistence
 The Cassandra persistence layer currently provides a partial implementation of the ExecutionDAO that supports all the CRUD operations for tasks and workflow execution.
 The data modelling is done in a denormalized manner and stored in two tables.
 The “workflows” table houses all the information for a workflow execution including all its tasks and is the source of truth for all the information regarding a workflow and its tasks.
 The “task_lookup” table, as the name suggests stores a lookup of taskIds to workflowId.
 This table facilitates the fast retrieval of task data given a taskId.
 All the datastore operations that are used during the critical execution path of a workflow have been implemented currently.
 Few of the operational abilities of the ExecutionDAO are yet to be implemented.
-This module also does not provide implementations for QueueDAO and MetadataDAO.
+This module also does not provide implementations for QueueDAO, PollDataDAO and RateLimitingDAO.
 We envision using the Cassandra DAO with an external queue implementation, since implementing a queuing recipe on top of Cassandra is an anti-pattern that we want to stay away from.

 ### External Payload Storage